GLIMS-RGI/rgi7_scripts/README.md

 ## Regional outline selection workflow

-Notebooks are in the `outline_selection` folder.
-Currently only RGI01 as proof of concept!
+Notebooks scripts are in the `outline_selection` folder.

+The work-in-progress RGI7 alpha files are available for review in the `l3_rgi7a_tar` folder.
+Regions are being added regularly!

 ## Current data